eegli/mfaws/readme.md

 **mfaws** is heavily inspired by [`aws-mfa`](https://github.com/broamski/aws-mfa), with a few key differences:

 - Assume multiple short-term profiles for a single long-term profile
-- Custom credentials file location
 - A single native binary - no dependency on Python
+- Utility commands to manage short-term profiles

 If you're migrating and curious, read the section about the differences: [Migrating from `aws-mfa`: What's different?](#migrating-from-aws-mfa-whats-different)